jorgebucaran/hyperapp/docs/api/memo.md

 ## Example

 Here we have a list of numbers displayed in a regular view as well as a memoized version of the same view.
 One button changes the list which affects both views.
-Another button updates a counter which affects the counter's view and also the regular view of the list but not the memoized view of the list.
+Another button updates a counter which affects the counter’s view and also the regular view of the list but not the memoized view of the list.

 ```js
 import { h, text, app, memo } from "hyperapp"